Smartling/SmartlingHelp/_articles/reports/gdn-tracked-urls.md

 You can specify specific parameters using wildcards; for example, `/checkout/success?complete=true`

-For each URL, you can also optionally specify a "currency value" using decimal points.
+For each URL, you can also optionally specify a "currency" value using decimal points.
 The currency type is required.